-In 2022 the directors will continue to focus on improving the profitability of the AGC estate and put in place plans to close operations where a profit cannot be achieved.
-The directors are also looking at opportunities to increase the number of AGC venues over the next five years through new lease acquisitions and development of these sites.
-Potential sites will continue to be reviewed during 2022, with investment being made in suitable sites as leases are agreed.
+In 2023, the directors will continue to focus on improving the profitability of the AGC and Bingo estate.
+Plans may be put in place to close operations where a profit cannot be achieved.
+The directors are also looking at opportunities to increase the number of venues over the next five years through new lease acquisitions and development of these sites.
+Potential venues will continue to be reviewed during 2023, with investment being made in suitable sites as leases are agreed.